Search results for

 AirDroid best screen mirroring apps for Android

-AirDroid is a powerful app.
-What it does is let you manage your phone from other devices.
-That includes sending files, answering text messages, and even stuff like recording screenshots.
-With this, you can use your tablet to read and respond to text messages and move files from your phone to your tablet or vice versa.
+AirDroid is a super useful Android app that lets you manage your phone from other devices.
+This includes sending files, answering text messages, and even stuff like recording screenshots.
+With this, you can use your tablet to read and respond to text messages and move files from your phone to your tablet, or vice versa.
 AirDroid also has a bunch of add-ons, including AirMirror and AirDroid Remote Support.
-Both apps add all kinds of functionality and the trio are three excellent tablet apps.
+Both apps add all kinds of functionality, and the trio are three excellent tablet apps.
 Pushbullet is another decent app that does a lot of the same stuff.

 Amazon Kindle